 Inari is the largest municipality in Finland and one of the most international tourism destinations.
 Inari is located in the northernmost corner of the European Union, in the middle of the Northern Polar Cap.
 It covers 5 percent of the total surface area in Finland.

-Inari neighbours Norway and Russia and has close co-operation with its bordering municipalities.
-Thanks to its central location Inari has throughout the ages been the meeting place of cultures and a natural route to the Arctic Ocean and Kola Peninsula.
-Some of the most northern official border crossing places of the European Union to Norway and Russia, and to the Barents Sea, can be found in Inari.
+Inari forms a part of the northernmost North Calotte and has close co-operation with its bordering municipalities.
+Thanks to its central location Inari has throughout the ages been the meeting place of cultures and a natural route to the Arctic Ocean.
+Some of the most northern official border crossing places of the European Union can be found in Inari.
 These transport connections are called the Arctic Corridor.
-The status of Inari in the Barents Sea connections is further strengthened by its position in the European road network.
+The status of Inari in the northern connections is further strengthened by its position in the European road network.
 Ivalo international airport serves annually about 250 000 visitors and offers fast connections to the rest of the world.

 In the municipality three different Sámi languages are officially used side by side with Finnish language: they are North Sámi, Inari Sámi and Skolt Sámi languages.
 Almost one third of the Inari citizens are Sámi.
 Two thirds of the population of Inari municipality live in the village of Ivalo.
 The citizens and companies are supported in their international activities through training, active projects, improvements of the international operational environment and through contributing to the international activities of the companies and organisations.